-VOCATIONAL ARTS DEPARTMENT

-(Agricultural & Technical)
+VOCATIONAL ARTS DEPARTMENT (Agricultural & Technical)

-0780 - WOODS Term Course Grades 9-12 0.5 Credit Prerequisite: None

-The Woods course focuses on two basic areas of instruction: woodworking and construction.
+0780 - WOODS Term Course Grades 9-12 0.5 Credit Prerequisite: None The Woods course focuses on two basic areas of instruction: woodworking and construction.
 The course is designed around "hands on" projects.
-During the term students will be learning to use many of the power and hand tools, practicing safe work habits, as well as exploring related careers.
+During the term students will learn how to use many of the power and

-At the completion of the course students will be able to: (1) read print drawings and apply them to a project, (2) select quality stock, (3) make accurate measurements, (4) make a variety of cuts to size and design the wood, (5) assemble stock using fasteners, (6) apply finishes, and (7) explain the importance of safety and safety rules.
+At the completion of the course students will be able to: (1) read print drawings and apply them to a project,

+(2) select quality stock, (3) make accurate measurements, (4) make a variety of cuts to size and design the wood, (5) assemble stock using fasteners, (6) apply finishes, and (7) explain the importance of safety and safety rules.
-789A (B) - ADVANCED WOODS

-Term Course Grades 9-12 0.5 Credit Prerequisite: Woods
+789A (B) - ADVANCED WOODS Term Course Grades 9-12 0.5 Credit Prerequisite: Woods The Advanced Woods course covers many concerts of woodworking and construction.
+Students will follow

-0 1 . ~

 The Advanced Woods course covers many aspects of woodworking and construction.
 Students will follow the logical order of the design and construction process.
-You will prepare drawings, calculate material needs and costs, plan a production process, and apply your "hands on" skills to complete a final product.
+They will prepare drawings, calculate material needs and costs, plan a production process, and apply "hands on" skills to complete a final product.